 This technical sales engineer and project administrator had struck out on his own with an entrepreneurial venture totally unrelated to his previous career path.
 He had done quite well for many years, but was ready to return to traditional employment in his previous career path.
 This example technology sales resume helped him to do that.

 In a case like this, it is all about how you choose to focus your resume.
 What do you emphasize?
 What do you downplay?
 These decisions should be made strategically to support your target.
-In this case, we focused on qualifications and experiences most relevant for technology sales engineering and project administration.
+In this case, in writing this resume we focused the technology sales resume on qualifications and experiences most relevant for technology sales engineering and project administration.

 The solution is a compromise that shows the pros of your experience without emphasizing the potential cons.
-This sales resume, for example, describes his position inhis most recent entrepreneurial venture as “principal.”
-This is 100% honest without necessarily calling attention to the facy that this was his own business.
+This example technology sales resume, for example, describes his position in his most recent entrepreneurial venture as “principal.”
+This is 100% honest without necessarily calling attention to the fact that this was his own business.

 Other experience that we decided supported his target was included in a separate and undated section at the end of the resume.
 This is a helpful strategy for older job seekers who do not want to date their resumes too far in the past.